 Dear Friends and Colleagues,

-Welcome to Issue #3 of 2017.
+Welcome to JMS Issue #3 of 2018.
 We appreciate the support of our readers from all around the world.
 Here is the content of the current issue we hope you will enjoy:

-In our News from the Clinic section we share with you interesting cases that we have recently observed within our Phoenix, Los Angeles, San Antonio, and Daytona Beach partner-clinics.
+In our News from the Clinic section we share with you interesting cases that we have recently observed within our Phoenix and Orlando clinics.

 Dr. Ross Turchaninov, Editor in Chief

 Tags: 2018 Issue #3